juanmagalhaes/dp-challenge/src/questions/5/README.md

 They would be in some file like `src/constants.js` for example

 I would start by creating the `ContextProvider` component.
-This components would hold the state of the keys pressed, the octaves to which these keys belongs to and the pitch info because this info together is used to create the tone, and the power state to know if the input should be processed at all.
+This component would hold the state of the keys pressed, the octaves to which these keys belongs to, and the pitch info because this info together is used to create the tone, and last but not least the power state to know if the input should be processed at all.

-This `ContextProvider` would basically hold app state and expose handler methods to update application state through context API it would render children so that it can just be put in higher place on the component tree.
+This `ContextProvider` would basically hold app state and expose handler methods to update application state through context API it would just render children so that it can be placed in a higher place on the component tree.

 To create this container of state and state change handlers, I would use recompose helpers like this: